WWE CODE OF BUSINESS CONDUCT

 Electronic Systems Usage

-WWE provides a variety of computer and network resources to its employees, allowing them to perform their duties efficiently and effectively.
+WWE provides a variety of computer and network resources to WWE Personnel, allowing them to perform their duties efficiently and effectively.
 These resources are administered by the Information Technology Department (IT) and are subject to usage policies outlined as follows:

 - The resources provided, including computer hardware and software, files, Email, Internet, telephones, and fax machines, are the property of WWE and are intended for business use only.